trisulnsm/dinodoc/trisuldocs/docs/programs/trisulprogram.md

 #### Run trisul only looking at alerts

-In this mode Trisul only looks at IDS alerts.
+In this mode Trisul only looks atIDSalerts.
 The only meters activated are related to alerts, such as top hosts generating alerts, victim hosts, etc.

 ```bash
 trisul -demon /usr/local/etc/trisul-probe/domain0/probe0/context0/trisulProbeConfig.xml -mode idsalert
 ```

-#### Run trisul using a LUA input filter script
+#### Run trisul using aLUAinput filter script

-If you want your inputfilter script at `/home/kev/read_tcp.lua` to drive the Trisul pipeline use the following
+If you want yourinputfilterscript at`/home/kev/read_tcp.lua`to drive the Trisul pipeline use the following

 ```bash
 trisul -demon /usr/local/etc/trisul-probe/domain0/probe0/context0/trisulProbeConfig.xml -mode lua -in /home/kev/read_tcp.lua -args argstolua-script